cortexapps/cortex-plugins/plugins/github-issues/README.md

 View GitHub Issues associated to your services!

+<div align="center"><img src="img/ghplugins.png" width="550" /></div>

 The GitHub Issues shows the open GitHub issues associated to the GitHup repository specified in the entity's `cortex.yaml`.
 If the `cortex.yaml` has a `basepath` defined in its `x-cortex-git` configuration, it will query for issues filtering by a label that matches to tag of the entity.

-<div align="center"><img src="img/ghplugins.png" width="550" /></div>

-## SetUp
+## Setup

 This plugin requires a proxy to GitHub.
 The API that the plugin uses is documented [here](https://docs.github.com/en/rest/issues/issues?apiVersion=2022-11-28#list-repository-issues), which details the type of headers you need defined.